This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 1. Authority under the Regulation that may be exercised only by the Director of Regulatory Practices or their designated alternate

-The Director of Regulatory Practices has designated the position of Senior Prevention Adviser, Regulatory Practices, to exercise authority in the areas listed below.
+The Director of Regulatory Practices has designated the position of Senior Prevention Advisor, Regulatory Practices, to exercise authority in the areas listed below.
 The decision will be issued in a decision letter.
 Workplace parties must request and obtain a decision letter for the following decisions before proceeding:

 |General||Grant approval, acceptance, authorization, or permission except as otherwise specified in this guideline|